henkmeulekamp/opsgenie-dotnet-client/readme.md

 ##

- Exampl Raise, Acknowledge and Close:
+ Example Raise, Acknowledge and Close:
  ```csharp

     var opsClient = new OpsGenieClient(new OpsGenieClientConfig